2016 FirstGrass Concert: June 15

 (photo Benko Photographics)

-For over a decade now Yonder Mountain String Band has officially "kicked-off" Telluride Bluegrass with their Wednesday night show at the Telluride Conference Center.
-Five years ago we decided that kick-off needed a kick-off of its own...
+For 15 years now Yonder Mountain String Band has officially "kicked-off" Telluride Bluegrass with their Wednesday night show at the Telluride Conference Center.
+Eight years ago we decided that kick-off needed a kick-off of its own...

 Sunset Plaza in Mountain Village